Hesperian Health Guides

 Gently scrub the tongue and gums with a clean cloth or soft toothbrush 3 or 4 times a day.
 Then rinse the mouth with salt water and spit it out (do not swallow).
 In addition, if possible, use any ONE of these remedies:

-- Put 2.5 ml (½ teaspoon) of nystatin solution in the mouth and hold it there 2 minutes and then swallow it.
+- Put 1 ml (5 teaspoons) of nystatin solution in the mouth and hold it there 2 minutes and then swallow it.
 Do this 5 times a day for 14 days.
 OR,

 - Use either gentian violet or chlorhexidine gluconate mouthwash.
 OR,

 - Cut or break a 100 mg clotrimazole vaginal insert into 2 pieces.
 In the morning, put 1 piece in the mouth and let it slowly melt there.
 Use the second piece at night.
 The package may say: “Do not take by mouth.”
 This means do not swallow it.
-It is safe to let it melt in the mouth, making sure it covers the whole inside of the mouth, and then spit it out.
+It is safe to let it melt in the mouth (this takes about 30 minutes.) making sure it covers the whole inside of the mouth, and then spit it out.
 Do this 2 times a day for 7 days (14 days if the infection is very bad).
 OR,

 - Depending on how bad your problem is, suck one or two 100,000 Unit nystatin lozenges, 4 or 5 times a day for 10 to 14 days.